funderburkjim/elispsanskrit/pysanskritv1/readme.md

 differences must be taken into account in attempting a comparison of results of the two systems.

-## root-class-pada implied by SanskritVerb
+## root-class-pada implied by SanskritVerb and by MWvlex

 Refer to details from the [roots](https://github.com/funderburkjim/elispsanskrit/tree/master/pysanskritv1/roots) directory.